 - Annuity Income

-- An estimate of any income or losses you will incur in taxable investment accounts before year-end (distributions typically occur in November and December)
+- An estimate of any income or losses you will incur in taxable investment accounts before year-end (capital gains distributions from mutual funds typically occur in November and December)

-- Any income or losses from the sale of individual assets or stocks, such as stock grants received from your employer
+- Any income or losses from the sale of assets or stocks, or stock grants from your employer that vested.

 Consider these questions (and more), then, depending on your circumstances, explore whether the following strategies can help.
-Also, download our checklist to keep key dates at your fingertips.
+You can also download our year-end tax planning checklist to keep key dates at your fingertips.

 Year-End Tax Planning Strategies